RodrigoAcosta/CG-UFPel/README.md

 * Key S: Move the Object to Down;
 * Key A: Move the Object to Left;
 * Key D: Move the Object to Right;

+### Keyboard Inputs to View WireFrame of Objects:

+* Press Key SPACE: To Viwe Wireframe of Objects;